 The first goes like this: monopolies are bad, and the government is the biggest monopoly of them all.
 Industries with more government oversight, like healthcare, tend to get bogged down in red tape, while free market competition allows for innovation and better service for the consumer.

-There is nothing even remotely close a free market in the telecommunications industry, and the price of entry is prohibitive for any newcomers.
+There is nothing even remotely close to a free market in the telecommunications industry, and the price of entry is prohibitive for any newcomers.
 Installing broadband networks is obscenely expensive.
 Verizon, for instance, paid upwards of $20 billion to roll out FIOS, a fiber optic network for phone, internet, and television, and it’s only available to something like one percent of the US population, virtually all of whom are clustered in upscale suburbs in the North East or LA.
 (Current boasts from Verizon claim service to 5 million Americans across nine states, but any map will show why that claim isn’t especially impressive in the North East.)

 The second argument is more subtle: Since net neutrality will depend on government oversight, the government will have a pretense for installing monitoring devices on networks, allegedly to ensure compliance from the ISPs, which could seriously compromise internet privacy.

-So long as ISPs have a functional monopoly (or until there is sufficient market competition) net neutrality makes things better for consumers, and repealing it only serves the interests of ISPs.
+So long as ISPs have a functional monopoly (or until there is sufficient market competition) net neutrality makes things better for consumers and repealing it only serves the interests of ISPs.

 What Does All This Mean for Digital Marketing?

-If net neutrality gets repealed, it will suddenly be possible for one site or service to pay for preferential treatment over their competitors.
-Since ISPs will be unlikely to get on the bad side of the major players (Netflix, Facebook, Google, etc.), and since paid partiality will require a significant investment and the promise of significant returns to make the investment worthwhile, it will be a tool for larger mid-size businesses to shut out their competition.
+If net neutrality gets repealed, it will suddenly be possible for one site or service to pay for preferential treatment over its competitors.
+Since ISPs will be unlikely to get on the bad side of the major players (Netflix, Facebook, Google, etc.), and since paid partiality will require significant investment and the promise of significant returns to make the investment worthwhile, it will be a tool for larger mid-size businesses to shut out their competition.
 Smaller sites will be hit especially hard, potentially getting starved of traffic entirely.

 This pay-to-win model will render virtually every other digital marketing strategy moot.
 Even perfectly optimized content, with a huge link network and great user experience, will wither if it isn’t paying up.
 Without net neutrality, the internet as we know it could devolve into something like an extortion racket crossed with a mutually escalating arms race.